 I believe this is very similar to asking someone what, in their opinion, makes a great holiday?

-It should reflect not only who you are, but also what you love, and what you consider important in life.
+It should reflect not only who you are, but also what you love, and what you consider to be most important in life.

-Finding a marriage celebrant with whom you feel confident will create this magical moment with you is SO very important, so please take the time to get to know a few of us!
+Finding a marriage celebrant who understands you, can offer you ideas that inspire you, and with whom you feel confident can create this magical moment with you is SO very important, so please take the time to get to know a few of us!

 Photo Credit: Candid Captures